 Now, that's talking about spend on a card - cards which people rely on day-to-day.
 Just imagine the kind of reaction they'd have regarding the website that rejected them as a fraudulent consumer.
 Let's be realistic about this - they're not likely to come back.

 The main answer to the question of what causes false positives is that people are complicated, and rules are too simple.

 That's why you end up with the 'orange window' situation (to go back to our image above).
 Rules pick up features of a transaction, but don't see the whole story, so sometimes a good customer looks the same to them as a fraudster.

 Most fraud prevention relies on rule engines, which means that they're based around a collection of rules which say whether to accept or reject a transaction.

 So, for example, an order for an expensive briefcase, placed with fast shipping, to be delivered to a hotel far from the billing address of the card, would be classed as fraud, and rejected.

 Why?
 Because fraudsters like fast shipping, which gets them their stolen goods before someone realizes what's going on.
-And there's no match between shipping and billing address - an AVS mismatch is a bad sign.
+There's no match between shipping and billing address - an AVS mismatch is a bad sign.
 Hotels are suspect, because it's easy for fraudsters to use them as pick-up zones.
 And expensive items are high risk because of the amount involved, but popular with criminals because they stand to make a large profit.